Chase-Zhang/CTSAN/README.md

 ```
 ### Download

 1. Please download the PWC-Net Pretrained model frome [here](https://github.com/sniklaus/pytorch-pwc) if your want to train/test CTSAN.

    After download the file named network-default.pytorch, please put it into this folder: "./pretrain_models".

-2. If you want to use the CTSAN parameters trained on our NVST real AO dataset, please download it from [here]().
+2. Please download it from [here]() if you want to use the CTSAN parameters trained on our NVST real AO dataset.

    After download, please put them into this folder: "./Trained_Model".

 ### Dataset Organization

 Please organize your prepared training/validation/testing sets following this catalog structure:
 ```
 |--dataset